DaVinceDev/container-test/README.md

-# Mini-Runtime Container in Zig
+# Mini-container runtime in Zig

 This project is a mini container runtime built from scratch.
 It teached me how containers work under the hood using linux syscalls like: clone,unshare, mount,chroot,etc; along with new knowledge about memory management in zig.